payu-india/CMS-Chatbot/reference/international payments/mcp-lookup-api.md

   **Notes**:

   * This API replaces the older MCP 1.0 lookup API which does not work with MCP 2.0 and 3DS2.
-  * Ensure the `productType` is always set to `MCP`
-  * The `lookupId` returned in the response should be used for subsequent MCP transactions
-  * The signature must be calculated using the exact order of parameters as shown above
+  * The signature must be calculated using the exact order of parameters .
+For more information, refer to [Signature Calculation](#signature-calculation).
-  * For 3DS2 compliance, ensure your integration supports the latest authentication flow
+  * For 3DS2 compliance, ensure your integration supports the latest authentication flow.
 </Callout>

 ## Environment